Remembering the great Windsor Davies, who would have been 89 today. Roger Lewis pays tribute to his fellow Welshman

-Windsor Davies, who has died aged 88, had a very narrow range, doing nothing much more throughout his career than a lot of shouting and expostulating, rolling his eyeballs, his moustache twitching.
+Windsor Davies, who died earlier this year aged 88, had a very narrow range, doing nothing much more throughout his career than a lot of shouting and expostulating, rolling his eyeballs, his moustache twitching.
 He was a human cartoon of bristling irascibility, his swagger stick quivering.

 Davies (pictured with Donald Sinden and Susie Silvey) was best-known for It Ain’t Half Hot Mum, where he played a Battery Sergeant-Major in charge of a National Service concert party.
 Made in the seventies, it quickly fell afoul of political correctness and was never repeated on terrestrial television – Michael Bates was blacked-up and wore a turban, the Indians were portrayed as head-wobbling goodness-gracious-me types, and the soldiers entertaining the troops were sneered at, by Davies’s character, as ‘a bunch of poofs’.